MetaviewAI/docker-puppeteer/README.md

 ## Build

 The latest official build can be found on [Docker Hub](https://cloud.docker.com/repository/docker/metaview/puppeteer/).
-To build the image locally, run the following command:
+To build the image locally, clone this repository and run the following command:

 ```shell
 $ docker build -t metaview/docker-puppeteer .